-A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
+A consular officer adjudicates a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
-Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.
+Do not sell your house, car or property, resign from your job, or make non-refundable flight or other travel arrangements until you have received your immigrant visa.